 Hip pain is a common problem as we age.
-It can affect not only athletes, but the average joe/jane.
+It can affect not only athletes, but the average Joe/Jane.
 The hip is one of the most stable joints in the body, but also one of the most complex.
 It is designed to move through a large range of motion and handle heavy loads.
 The hip joint is also very susceptible to wear and tear over time due to what we do during our lifetime.
 Hip pain will not only keep you from doing the activities you love, it prevents you from doing your daily movements - like walking up stairs, running and walking.
-When the hip joint is not moving properly it can also cause problems to other areas of the body like the lower back and knee.
+When the hip joint is not moving properly pain from the affected hip can also cause problems to other areas of the body like the lower back and knee.

 A couple of the biggest reasons for hip pain are:

 1) Bad tissue surrounding the joint: This one is very common as we overuse our muscles surrounding the hip joint, especially the adductor muscles.
 When this happens you develop a lot of fibrous adhesion (scar tissue) in the muscles, which makes them weaker and less flexible.
 Over time the muscles can't support the hip and the hip cartilage gets really beat up.

 2) The capsular cartilage surrounding the hip, more commonly just called the posterior joint capsule.
 This structure is one that tends to get really beat up with what is called fibrous adhesion when the hip doesn't get proper support from the surrounding muscles.